Floony7/next-blog-portfolio-2024/src/blogposts/custom-react-hooks.md

 ## So when should one use a custom hook?

-That said, how do we known when to use custom hooks?
+That said, how do we know when to use custom hooks?

 There is no hard and fast answer, but I'll give one shortly.
 Generally, if a piece of functionality that uses React Hooks is used in more than one location, this is the ideal time to create a hook for it.

 **My rule of thumb is:**
-> If you are using `useEffect()` in your component consider using a custom hook to abstract it out of the component body.
+> If you are using `useEffect` in your component consider using a custom hook to abstract it out of the component body.

 Now, I don't expect everyone to agree with me on this one, but hear me out.

-## `useEffect()` overkill
+## `useEffect` overkill

 When you look at modern components in React, two things stand out:
-1. The `useEffect()` references don't explicitly tell you their purpose
+1. The `useEffect` references don't explicitly tell you their purpose
-2. Multiple `useEffect()` calls that bloat and confuse what the component does
+2. Multiple `useEffect` calls that bloat and confuse what the component does

-With respect to (1), think about every non-`useEffect()` function in your component.
+With respect to (1), think about every non-`useEffect` function in your component.
 They will almost certainly be named appropriately. `handleClick`, `handleDispatchItems`...
 These event handlers are named according to what they do.
 Not so with our friend the `useEffect`

-Furthermore, when you start stacking `useEffect()` calls in a component, things can get out of hand very quickly.
-Couple that with the fact that many times a `useEffect()` is simply updating state with `useState()` and now we have more lines of code to deal with.
+Furthermore, when you start stacking `useEffect` calls in a component, things can get out of hand very quickly.
+Couple that with the fact that many times a `useEffect` is simply updating state with `useState` and now we have more lines of code to deal with.

 So let's use custom hooks to separate concerns.
-Instead of just throwing `useEffect()` and `useState()` hooks everywhere, be a good developer and break this out into it's own named hook function.
+Instead of just throwing `useEffect` and `useState` hooks everywhere, be a good developer and break this out into it's own named hook function.

 Take the following component that uses a fetch call to a Fantasy Premier League API: